 Prior to the completion of this separation, all of our outstanding shares of common stock are owned by Ironwood.
 Following the completion of this separation, Ironwood will no longer own any shares of our common stock.
-See "Risk Factors-Risks Related to the Separation" and "The Separation and Distribution"
+See "Risk Factors-Risks Related to the Separation and the Private Placement" and "The Separation and Distribution"

 Following the distribution, Cyclerion and Ironwood will operate separately, each as an independent public company.
 In connection with this separation, we and Ironwood have entered or will enter into certain agreements that will effect the separation of our business from Ironwood and govern our relationship with Ironwood after this separation.
-The following is a summary of the terms of the material agreements that we intend to enter into with Ironwood prior to the completion of this separation, which will be filed as exhibits to the registration statement of which this information statement is a part.
+The following is a summary of the terms of the material agreements that we intend to enter into with Ironwood prior to the completion of this separation, which have been filed as exhibits to the registration statement of which this information statement is a part.
 These summaries set forth the terms of the agreements that we believe are material and are qualified in their entirety by reference to the full text of such agreements.

-The forms of material agreements described below will be filed as exhibits in a subsequent amendment to the registration statement on Form 10 of which this information statement is a part.
 The terms of the agreements described below that will be in effect following the distribution have not yet been finalized.
 Changes to these agreements, some of which may be material, may be made prior to the distribution.